amarula/chatgpt-code-review-gerrit-plugin/README.md

 - Associate the Assistants with the complete Codebase of the Git project related to the Change, which is updated each time commits are merged in Gerrit.

+### LangChain Backend

+The LangChain backend relies on the LangChain framework to connect with an AI provider.
+Currently, only OpenAI is supported as a LangChain AI provider.

 ## Optional Parameters

 - `aiBackend`: Selects the AI Backend for request processing.
-The default value is `OPENAI`.
+The currently supported Backend options are:
+    - **OPENAI** (The default value)
+    - **LANGCHAIN**
 - `aiModel`: The default model is `gpt-4o`.
 You can also configure it to `gpt-3.5-turbo` or `gpt-4-turbo`.
 - `aiSystemPromptInstructions`: You can customize the default instructions ("Act as a PatchSet Reviewer") to your preferred prompt.